BVLC/caffe/docs/index.md

 ## Why Caffe?

-Caffe aims to provide computer vision scientists and practicioners with a **clean and modifiable implementation** of state-of-the-art deep learning algorithms.
+Caffe aims to provide computer vision scientists and practitioners with a **clean and modifiable implementation** of state-of-the-art deep learning algorithms.
 For example, network structure is easily specified in separate config files, with no mess of hard-coded parameters in the code.

-At the same time, Caffe fits industry needs, with blazing fast C++/Cuda code for GPU computation.
+At the same time, Caffe fits industry needs, with blazing fast C++/CUDA code for GPU computation.
 Caffe is currently the fastest GPU CNN implementation publicly available, and is able to process more than **20 million images per day** on a single Tesla K20 machine \*.

 Caffe also provides **seamless switching between CPU and GPU**, which allows one to train models with fast GPUs and then deploy them on non-GPU clusters with one line of code: `Caffe::set_mode(Caffe::CPU)`.